 |Philosophy & Ethics||Spanish||Technology|

-Year 10 (GCSE) – see the attached GCSE handbook for further details
+Year 10 (GCSE) – see below GCSE prospectus for further details

 All pupils will study Mathematics and English (EAL for overseas students)

 6th Form– see below Sixth Form prospectus for further details

 Choose three plus EAL (IELTS) from the following: